plone/documentation/appendices/glossary.rst

  Glossary
 ==========

-This is a glossary for some definitions used in this documentation and still heavily under construction.
+This is a glossary for some definitions used in this documentation and still under construction.

-It incorporates the original `glossary on plone.org <https://plone.org/documentation/glossary>`_.

 .. glossary:: :sorted: